 Since 1991 ABARES has annually published detailed production and trade data in Australian Fisheries Statistics (now Australian fisheries and aquaculture statistics) to meet the needs of the fishing and aquaculture industries, fisheries managers, policy makers and researchers.
-The research undertaken in this project (2016/246) produced data on the volume and value of production from Commonwealth, state and Northern Territory fisheries, and the volume and value of Australian fisheries trade, by destination, source and product, covering the years 2004-05 to 2014-15.
+The research undertaken in this project (2017/095) produced data on the volume and value of production from Commonwealth, state and Northern Territory fisheries, and the volume and value of Australian fisheries trade, by destination, source and product, covering the years 2005-06 to 2015-16.
 The report also contained industry structure profiles of Commonwealth, state and Northern Territory fisheries.

-An important aspect of this project was the requirement to implement a process of continuous improvement over the life of the project.
-These improvements were aimed at enhancing the coverage of fisheries so that all commercial fishing activities were included, incorporating industry employment data where available, maintaining the relevance of the data presented in both the production and trade tables, and refining fishery divisions and important species categories.
-Processes were also implemented so that the valuation of commercial fishing was undertaken in a consistent framework.
+An important aspect of this project is the requirement to undertake continuous improvement for each subsequent published edition.
+Improvements should build on each other and are aimed at enhancing the coverage of fisheries so that all commercial fishing activities are included, incorporating industry employment data where available, maintaining the relevance of the data presented in both the production and trade tables, and refining fishery divisions and important species categories.
+This is achived by publishing the most up to date data available for production statistics and a set of trade data for the same production year.